rickellis/Arch-Linux-Install-Guide/README.md

 ---

 ## Update mirrorlist
 By default Arch has a selection of servers from various countries listed in the local mirrorlist.
-While you might get adequate results with the default server list, to ensure the best possible download speeds it is recommended that you update the mirrorlist with servers from your country.
+While you might get adequate results with the defaults, to ensure the best possible download speeds it's recommended that you update the mirrorlist with servers from your country.
 To do that you use an application called reflector.

 ### Install reflector:
-Note that reflector has two dependencies which should be installed by default in Arch, but to be safe we specify them:
+Note that reflector has two dependencies (rsync and curl) which should be installed by default in Arch, but to be safe we specify them:

 	sudo pacman -S reflector rsync curl

-### Backup ysour local mirrorlist
+### Backup your local mirrorlist

 	sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.baks